stephangriesel/vistapeople-site/src/pages/content/about/innovate.md

 ---
 title: Unlock Growth Through Innovation
-description1: At Vista People, we turn innovation into opportunity—helping your business scale and thrive with smart, remote workforce solutions.
+description1: At Vista People, we turn innovation into opportunity, helping your business scale and thrive with smart, remote workforce solutions.
 description2: Whether you're hiring your first remote team member or expanding to a team of 100, we specialize in building high-performing teams or placing